5 Digital Transformation Challenges Banks & Insurers Must Overcome

 The ability of customers to use these services allows them circumnavigate their bank.
 This, as a result, is requiring banks to adopt similar services to provide the convenience and functionality that customers seek.

 Amongst, digitally active customers, 60 percent say they want person-to-person payment tools as well as contactless payment app, according to Accenture.

-For insurers, incorporating the use of innovative technology like smart sensors or other Internet of Things (IoT) devices is a challenge.
-It nonetheless does provide insurance companies with the ability to not only collect valuable data on customers to protect them or assess their risk levels, but also to provide more personalized service to customers.
+For insurers, incorporating the use of innovative technology like smart sensors or other Internet of Things (IoT) devices is important.
+IoT's provide insurance companies with the ability to not only collect valuable data on customers to protect them or assess their risk levels, but also to provide more personalized service to customers.

 For banks and insurance companies, incorporating AI systems like chatbots or virtual assistants will be key to companies abilities to meet the needs of customers 24/7.
 71 percent of bank and 74 percent of insurance customers, according to Accenture, are open to communicating with chatbots or virtual assistants to receive assistance.

 Furthermore, banks and insurance companies can automate processes to improve their efficiency and maximize profitability.
 According to McKinsey & Company, automation in the industry can reduce the cost of processing claims by 30%.
 For banks, automation will handle up to 10 to 25 percent of banking functions, allowing companies divert employees to more complex and value-added tasks.